 Two tips for you: If you have an animal lover, keep an eye out for the Tower ravens.
 Legend says that if they ever leave the Tower, the building as well as the monarchy will fall.
 So, there are a number of them kept well fed, and we have many kid-taken pictures of the Ravens.
 Also, if you walk through the rooms within the outer wall of the Tower, on the Thames side, keep watching out the windows.
 One of the best photos I took of the London Bridge I took from the window of the Tower of London.

 Read more on The Tower of London.

 Contributed by Megan| Wandertoes| Follow her on Instagram

 Interested in museums with kids?

 London museums definitely are among the top things to do with kids.
-The Natural History Museum with its imposing terracotta façade, is a hop and skip from the South Kensington station on the District, Piccadilly and Circle lines or a short walk from Hyde Park.
-The art and architecture of the museum is as fascinating as are the exhibits.
+The Natural History Museum with its imposing terracotta façade is a hop and skip from the South Kensington station on the District, Piccadilly and Circle lines or a short walk from Hyde Park.
+The art and architecture of the museum are as fascinating as are the exhibits.
 It is rightly called a “Cathedral of Nature”.

 The entry to this museum is free and it does get pretty crowded, so make the most of your trip by following the museum trails.
 We entered through the Hintze Hall, taking in the giant blue whale skeleton that replaced Dippy the diplodocus in 2017 and the imposing statue of Charles Darwin at the foot of the stairs.
 A lot of specimens collected by Darwin on his voyages are on display here.